tier2tickets/Knowledge-Base/content/integration/4me.rst

 1) Unregistered User
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To start you will need to set up a "Catch all" contact for users not aleady in your system.
+To start you will need to set up a "Catch all" contact for users not already in your system.

 Click on the Third Icon and select People